0xbadfca11/reflink/README.md

 You must do
 `reg add HKLM\SYSTEM\CurrentControlSet\Control\FileSystemUtilities /v RefsFormatVersion /t REG_DWORD /d 2`
 before format volume.~~
-Windows Insider Preview build 10130 stopped supporting ReFS 2.0.
+Windows Insider Preview build 10130 or later stopped supporting ReFS 2.0.
   * Windows Server Technical Preview 2 uses ReFS 2.0 by default, this tweak is not require.
-  * Old preview build says new disk format is ReFS 22.2.
 2. ReFS 2.0 is still in active development.

   >They are likely to become inaccessible on later Technical Preview releases.